netbymatt/ws4kp/README.md

 * Separation between weather display code and user interface
 * Use of a modern date parsing library [luxon](https://moment.github.io/luxon/)
 * Attempt to remove the need for a local server to bypass [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues with the various APIs used.
 This is almost workable but there are still some minor CORS issues with https://api.weather.gov.
+	* The necessary CORS pass through URLs have been rewritten so they can be deployed on Node.js using the included server or through S3/Cloudfront in a serverless environment.
+* Proper settings for static resource caching
+* Build system integration to reduce the number of scripts that need to be loaded

 ## What's different